Ways to run it — most install nothing

 .github/workflows/codedelta.yml.
 It references the published Action by tag.Open a pull request

-CODEDELTA_LICENSEsecret; it overrides the beta license automatically.
+CODEDELTA_LICENSEsecret; it overrides the built-in license automatically.

 When a developer opens a pull request, GitHub spins up a throwaway Linux machine, downloads the